DCRepublic/CorridorKey_Docker_GUI/README.md

 # Attention!

-**This repo was designed as a quick test and is by means a final product, stay tuned for a proper UI/UX!**
+**This repo was designed as a quick test and is by no means a final product, stay tuned for a proper UI/UX!**

 Many thanks to @nikopueringer and the Corridor Crew for making all of this code open source!